rhyst/vscode-therion-language/README.md

 # VSCode Therion Language

-Syntax highlighting for the Therion cave surveying language.
+Simple syntax highlighting and formatting for the Therion cave surveying language.